ender74/ender74.github.io/site/_posts/2016-08-09-Master-Slave-Jenkins-With-Docker-Part1.md

 [VirtualBox download site](https://www.virtualbox.org/wiki/Downloads) and grab your copy of the current version.
 At the time of this writing this will be version `5.1.2`.
 Using the checked default options for the installation is fine.

+*Important:* Modern CPUs support virtualization with special instructions, called VT-X for X86 based Intel CPUs.
+This feature can only be used by one vm host at a time.
+If you have Hyper-V enabled, you need to [disable it](http://answers.microsoft.com/en-us/windows/forum/windows_8-windows_install/how-do-i-uninstall-hyper-v/7d268911-47cd-4c52-bfe5-ea41e58067ab).
+Unfortunately the Vagrantfile for coreos we are going to use doesn't support Hyper-V yet.

 3. **Git**

 The project files and templates are hosted on [Github](https://github.com/).
 To access them, we need to have an git client